AdaCore/training_material/courses/fundamentals_of_ada/spec_901_ada_2022_specific.rst

 .. code:: Ada

     A : Integer;
-    B renames A; -- B type is infered
+    B renames A; -- B type is inferred

 ====================
 Image and Literals